aojea/kindnet/site/content/docs/troubleshooting/faq/index.md

 /opt/cni/bin/cni-kindnet
 ```

-## Where is configuration file used by CNI in pod tarted by daemon set?
+## Where is configuration file used by CNI in pod started by daemon set?

 ```bash
 /etc/cni/net.d/10-kindnet.conflist